Apple Crostata

 This apple crostata, is just as delicious as apple pie, but way easier to make.
 It’s basically an open faced apple pie made with a buttery pie crust, with walnuts, and then topped with caramel sauce and ice cream.

+A crostata and galette are basically the same thing.
+Which is that they are basically a rustic free form pie.
 To make a crostata you don’t need a pie plate, so on less piece of equipment you need in your kitchen.
-You just simply fold the dough edges up around the filling.
+You just simply fold the dough edges up around the filling!
+It’s as easy as…well you know.

 slice of apple crostata on a plate topped with ice cream and caramel sauce